-SPLIT SECOND RESEARCH LIMITED is an international market research company founded in 2008 that specializes in predicting consumer behaviour.
+SPLIT SECOND RESEARCH LIMITED is a neuromarketing company in London, UK.
+It was founded in 2008 that specializes in developing objective research tools to predict consumer behaviour.

 Dr Gemma Calvert is a world renowned neuroscientist and one of the foremost pioneers of Neuromarketing.
 As co-founder of Split Second Reasearch, Gemma has worked closely with many of the world’s multinationals and government agencies to help them understand what consumers really feel or think so they can predict their behaviour more accurately.